 Best Independent Whisky Bottlers you Might Not Have Tried ...
 Yet

-[Update - we liked their whisky so much, we decided to dedicate a whole box to them!]
+We liked their whisky so much, we decided to dedicate a whole box to them

 Bartels Whisky is a boutique, family-run company that’s really two independent bottlers in one: originally known for being the exclusive UK agents of the fantastic Malts of Scotland range, they now bottle their own range of single malts under their “Highland Laird” label.
 Also, they produce luxury blends for the “His Excellency” brand.
 If you’re a long time Dram Teamer, you might remember some of their whiskies from previous tasting sets.